 Nothing can prepare you for the sense of ownership and pride, and of, well, home you might know someday in a room you fill every day you teach.
-DSU's elementary education major is steeped in this sort of awareness.
+DSU's elementary education major (offered on campus and online) is steeped in this sort of awareness.

 DSU knows that teaching is so much more than the paperwork, certification rules, and lesson plans.
 Teaching is an utterly human activity, full of emotion and driven by guts and joy.
 Come study with us here at DSU.

 Education classes are typically close-knit and hands-on.
 Faculty have real-life experience teaching and helping with state education projects.
 As a student in their classrooms, you’ll receive real-world advice that will be immediately applicable.